Metroid Prime 3: Corruption: Reception

-Metroid Prime 3: Corruption received critical acclaim.
-Nintendo Power praised the visuals and the immersive gameplay, calling it one the best Wii games.
-IGN awarded it the Editor's Choice Award, and noted that the game was beautifully designed and the best looking game for the Wii.
-They also praised the inclusion of "well-done" voice acting, in contrast to the lack of any voice acting in most other Nintendo games.
+Metroid Prime 3: Corruption received acclaim.
+Nintendo Power praised the visuals and the immersive gameplay, and called it one of the best Wii games.
+IGN awarded it the Editor's Choice Award, and wrote that it was beautifully designed and the best-looking game for the Wii.
+They also praised the voice acting, in contrast to the lack of any voice acting in most other Nintendo games.
 Despite stating that Metroid Prime 3 was too similar to its predecessors, the review concluded that it was the best game in the Prime trilogy.
 IGN also said that it could be worthy of the same score as the original Metroid Prime (9.8), had it not been for the aforementioned reason.
-X-Play claimed that the game was enjoyable, but it had a few awkward control mechanics and was a little difficult to control on the Wii.
+X-Play found it enjoyable, but it had a few awkward control mechanics and was a little difficult to control on the Wii.
 They also said that although it was fun, there were problems that lead to odd lock-on mechanics and painful wrists from continuous motions.

 Shane Satterfield from GameTrailers praised the more user-friendly and action-packed nature of the game compared to Metroid Prime and Echoes.
 Satterfield also praised the superior motion-sensitive controls and further added that those elements make Corruption "far superior to the original Metroid Prime".
 1UP.com was enthusiastic about the new control system and said the graphics were "some of the best visuals in gaming, period".
 Electronic Gaming Monthly gave Corruption a Silver award and named it one of the Games of the Month.
 GameSpot stated the game had enjoyable puzzles, boss battles, atmospheric levels, and smooth gameplay.
 It also explained that the game was more like a traditional shooter video game than an adventure shooter, and stated that the motion activated actions were too unresponsive.